 While it is possible to wander around until you find something, we suggest you use one of the following websites.

 Knowing accessibility information beforehand is reassuring and encouraging.
-With the voices of persons with disabilities as driving force, Mirairo Inc. developed an app called “Bmaps” for collecting and sharing the accessibility information of places of interest, such as restaurants, shops and public facilities.
+With the voices of persons with disabilities as driving force, Yuriko Oda developed an app called “WheeLog!” for collecting and sharing the accessibility information of places of interest, such as restaurants, shops and public facilities.

-Using Bmaps is easy!
-Anyone can download it for free (https://bmaps.world/en) on PC, iOS or Android.
-It’s available in Japanese, English and Spanish.
-Users can click on the map to review a spot and select accessibility features.
-They can also upload photos and leave comments, which are extremely useful for others.
+Using WheeLog! is easy.
+Anyone can use it for free (https://wheelog.com/en/) in a browser, on iOS or Android.
+It’s available in Japanese, English, Spanish, German, French, Portuguese, Russian, Chinese and Korean.
+Users can click on the map to check a spot along with pictures, accessibility features, and user reviews.
+If they want to add information they can add features, upload photos and leave comments, which are extremely useful for others.

-The search function of Bmaps helps users find if there are places near them that meet their accessibility requirements.
+The search function of WheeLog helps users find if there are places near them that meet their accessibility requirements.
+Additionally, they can see what streets other users have used to help choose the most accessible route.

 Gurunavi